Gardenia with Chardin Oil Painting Demo

 Focus on the large dark shapes

-I use various mixtures of alizarin crimson with ultramarine blue along with a touch of burnt umber for the background.
+Various mixtures of alizarin crimson with ultramarine blue along with a touch of burnt umber are scrubbed in to create a darl background.
 The left side of the background is predominantly crimson and ultramarine.
 The right side is warmer with the addition of burnt umber.
 I scrub in the books and table with burnt umber indicating shades with thicker strokes of burnt umber.

 STEP 4: Blocking-in the leaves

-I refine some of the shapes and edges of the leaves at this point.
-It always feels good to establish a finished area of the painting early on.
+Moving on to refine the shapes and edges. it feels good to establish a finished area of the painting early on.

 STEP 5: Lettering the books

-The shadow on the books and book titles are added before work on the flower petals begins.
+Blocking in the books and book titles are before work on the flower petals begins.

 STEP 6: Blocking-in the flower petals